 12) Obtain a knowledge of contemporary issues pertinent to the field of management science and engineering.

-The major prepares students for a variety of career paths, including investment banking, management consulting, facilities and process management, or for graduate school in industrial engineering, operations research, business, economics, law, medicine, or public policy.
+The major prepares students for a variety of career paths, including investment banking, management consulting, and product or project management; or for graduate studies in operations research, business, economics, law, medicine, or public policy.